 Continue reading Java vs. other programming languages to know how the popular object-oriented programming language fares against some of the best programming languages.

 In this era of fast-growing technology, we come up with new inventions every day.
 Similarly, in the case of information technology, there are thousands of programming languages already available that are still enhancing with every passing day.
 If you are from the IT sector or willing to make a career in the same as a programmer or planning to develop a new IT project, then you must have a clear idea of the type of programming language you may choose.

 With an abundance of options available, there are many popular programming languages adopted by developers.
 Java is one of them.
 Developers all around the world like to work with Java due to many reasons.

-Now, you might want to know that why Java and not some other programming language?
+Now, you might want to know why Java and not some other programming language?
 What makes JAVA so popular among all other programming languages?
 Before comparing Java with other popular programming languages, i.e., Java vs. other programming languages, let’s start with an introduction to one of the best programming languages.

 Java is a popular general-purpose programming language.
-Also, it is the fastest growing and a reliable programming language.
+Also, it is the fastest growing and reliable programming language.
 Owned by Oracle, over 3 billion devices all over the world leverage the power of Java.
 This hints that the trend of Java will not end, not in the foreseeable future.
 Java has a galore of uses that include:

 - Making web apps,

 - Putting together commercial websites, and so on.

 The object-oriented programming language has a broad scope as it can be used in the development of any kind of project.